Social Studio Next — Comprehensive User & Administrator Guide

 private static final String DC_TOKEN_ENDPOINT = '/services/a360/token';

-public static String getDataCloudToken(String consumerKey, String consumerSecret) {
+public static String getDataCloudToken(

 // Step 1: Get Salesforce access token